Using Rainmeter for a Minimal Desktop Setup

 once completed hit close.

-Next for the andriod click make sure you select the big clock variant.
+Next, for the Android clock to make sure you select the big clock variant.

-Next, right click the andriod clock, and select edit skin.
+Next, right-click the Android clock, and select edit skin.

-Go into the configurations folder and you’ll see three configuration files, depending one what alignment you want copy the content fo the text file into the edit skin text file.
+Go into the configurations folder, and you’ll see three configuration files; depending on what alignment you want copy the content of the text file into the edit skin text file.

-Once copied save the edit skin text file and then hit refresh and you should see the andriod clock and text being left aligned right aligned.
+Once copied, save the edit skin text file and then hit refresh, and you should see the Android clock and text being left aligned right-aligned.

 Go to Weatherbit and register for an account.
 Make sure you verify your account as well so that you access your API key.

-Once you’re account is verified, copy the master key into the API section of the edit skin text file.
+Once your account is verified, copy the master key into the API section of the edit skin text file.

 Into >>

-Next, we need to Lat. and Long. coordinates of your location.
+Next, we need to be Lat. and Long.
+Coordinates of your location.
 So head to google maps, and type in your address and right-click on it.
 Click the coordinates to trigger the google maps copy function.

-and then Ctrl + V into the lat section and split the logitude coordinates into the respective section.
+And then Ctrl + V into the latitude section and split the longitude coordinates into the respective section.
 Make sure you delete the comma after the LAT coordinate.

 And then you’re done for Style 1!